How to Become a Positive Thinker & a Happy Person

 3. Positive thoughts about your future – all surrounding the topic you had the negative thought about

-Along with that, write 9 general good-feeling affirmations about those same topics and repeat them morning, noon, and night.
+Along with that, write 9 positive affirmations about your life and repeat them morning, noon, and night.

 If it sounds like a bit much, you are absolutely right.
 A good therapist is like a college professor.
 You’ll hate the amount of work they assign, but if you do it, it works.
 And I promise, being a bit too positive is far better than being a bit too negative!